 AWS has given an easy way to encrypt an RDS database or your block storage devices like EBS with few button clicks.
 The rest of the things are taken care of by AWS.
 For security in transit, we can use SSL layer in order to encrypt all network traffic, AWS also offers a service called certificate manager to manage all your SSL certificates at free of cost.

 To achieve network-level security, it is best practice to separate out the PHI data VPC with other non-phi data VPC, though it’s not compulsory, most large organisations follow it.
 The following diagram shows a standard architecture on AWS for HIPAA security.

 Auditing and Monitoring is an essential part of HIPAA compliance.
 Amazon introduced AWS Config for the same purpose.
 It is a fully managed service that provides you with AWS resource inventory, configuration history, and configuration change notifications to enable security and governance.

 AWS Config allows discovering existing and deleted resources, compliance against rules.
 The solution simplifies auditing, security analysis, change management, and operational troubleshooting.

 HIPAA rules require covered entities to track login attempts and report errors.
 CloudTrail provides an event history of your AWS account activity.
-It helps to identify log entries related to sign-ins, including the IP address and Multi-Factor authentication.
+Building HIPAA compliant software helps to identify log entries related to sign-ins, including the IP address and Multi-Factor authentication.
 CloudTrail also determines successful sign-ins by users in IAM and root.
 These features allow customers to simplify operational analysis and troubleshooting.

 It’s really important to implement inactivity session logouts as per HIPAA guidelines.
 Using REST APIs along with frontend and backend combination, one can easily implement the same.
 Though there is no global standard for timeout duration, It is important to understand that the risk of an “open” connection on an unattended workstation largely depends on the physical surroundings.